 Urgency recommendation: High

-Montgomery and Gibbs are co-RB1s, so if either got the (pardon the pun) lion’s share of the work, he would instantly become that much more valuable.
-If both were hurt, even Reynolds would be a worthwhile addition in that offense.
+Montgomery and Gibbs were co-RB1s, but with the former going down with a knee injury, Gibbs will take on the (pardon the pun) lion’s share of the work and instantly become that much more valuable.
+Even Reynolds would be a worthwhile addition in that offense.

 Houston Texans